You know those foods that are good at any time of the day? Like pizza… pasta… chocolate? These muffins are like that.

 - 2 tsp butter or margarine

-Grease or spray 12 cup muffin tin.
+- Preheat oven to 375 degrees Fahrenheit.
+Grease or spray 12-cup muffin tin.
 Line bottoms with circle of parchment paper or waxed paper.
 Set aside.
-(In case, like Anna, you aren’t the most logical in the kitchen and are contemplating painstakingly cutting out 12 individual circles, fold up a piece of parchment paper into a small, thick square with 12 layers so you can measure once and cut once – voila, 12 circles!)
+(In case, like Anna, you are contemplating painstakingly cutting out 12 individual circles, fold up a piece of parchment paper into a small, thick square with 12 layers so you can measure once and cut once ;))

-Topping: Peel, core and cut apples into 1/2″ dice.
+- FOR TOPPING: Peel, core and cut apples into ½" dice.
 Place in small bowl and stir in sugar, cranberries and cinnamon.
 In skillet, melt 2 tsp. butter over medium heat.
 Add apple mixture and cook, stirring until apples are tender, about 5 minutes.
 Divide among prepared muffin cups.
 Set aside.

-Bake at 375 for about 20 minutes or until lightly browned.
-Let cool on rack for 10 minutes before inverting onto rack.
-Add any topping that has gotten left behind to the muffins.
+- Bake at 375 for about 20 minutes or until lightly browned.
+Let cool on rack for 10 minutes before loosening edges with a knife and inverting onto cooling rack.
+Add any topping that has gotten left behind back onto the muffins.
 Serve topping side up.